syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Polygon Annotation

-Cloud border style can be added to the [PdfPolygonAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfPolygonAnnotation.html) by using the [PdfBorderEffect](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBorderEffect.html) class.
+Cloud border style can be added to the [PdfPolygonAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfPolygonAnnotation.html) class by using the [PdfBorderEffect](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBorderEffect.html) class.
 The following code sample explains how to add cloud border styled polygon annotation in the PDF document.

 {% tabs %}